jaredlang/weather-agent/README.md

     * stabilityai/stable-diffusion-2-1 model generates a city-view image.
     * stabilityai/stabilityai/sdxl-turbo model generates a city-view image.
     * Next steps: use a specific model to generate a weather image or icon
+    * Fine tune stable diffusio SDXL to create a better weather image.
+[Blog](https://replicate.com/blog/fine-tune-sdxl)
+    * 2024/02/22: Decided to change an approach:
+        - Use stock images on [istock](https://www.istockphoto.com/photos/weather-forecast-app) for weather icons because I need only a small number of pre-designed images.
+Those don't require creativity.
-    * Use a different model to create an image based on the prompt and a sample image
+        - Use stable diffusion to create a city-view image as a background.

 6. Add the review steps to review/critic the generated content (In Progress)
     * Allow human to review the output of each step